128technology/docs/docs/cc_fips_router_install.md

 ## Prerequisites

-- Ensure that the platform you are installing on meets the [SSR hardware requirements](about_supported_platforms.md#minimum-platform-specifications).
+- Ensure that the platform you are installing on is an approved Common Criteria platform:
+    - SSR 120, SSR 130
+    - SSR 1200, SSR 1300, SSR 1400, SSR 1500
 - Verify that the boot priority of the USB drive is properly listed in the system BIOS.
 - Local console connectivity to the device/VM.